icelam/chatbot-demo/README.md

 To start the frontend only, run `npm start` in `./chatbot-ui`.

+## To start the development environment ##
+To start the development encironment of frontend and backend concurrently,run `npm run dev` in project root folder.

+To start backend only, run `npm run dev` in `./chatbot-api`.
+The Express server default serves at port `3100`.

+To start the frontend only, run `npm start` in `./chatbot-ui`.

 ## Project Settings ##
 **To change the default port of Express server:**
 Change the variable `PORT` which can be found inside `./chatbot-api/.env`.